husonlab/diamer1/README.md

 * Spain

 # TODO
-* try to use duskmaster
+* try to use duskmaster to mask low complexity regions
+*
 * make radix sort flexible with respect to the bits that are used for sorting
 * make sequence readers deal with ids
 * Use ArrayList to store Kmers rather than HashMaps and collapse kmers with same taxid later